LIBOR / IBOR Transition and Benchmark Reform

-Due to the current situation we offer now an online live edition of this programme which consists of 2 sessions of 3 hours conducted over 2 days during the same week – 6 hours of training in one week in total.
-The dates are 19 & 21 of May at 9.30 a.m.
+Due to the current situation we now offer this programme as a webinar which will be delivered in 2 sessions of 3.5 hours each conducted over 2 days during the same week – 7 hours of training in one week in total.
+The dates are 16 & 17 of July at 10 a.m.
+UK time.

 The course is conducted by an expert with over 20 years of practical experience.
 The sessions are very practical and interactive, and include discussions, Q&As and exercises.
-All sessions are recorded so you can access them later and you will receive a set of course materials and certificate on completion.
+You will receive a set of course materials and certificate on completion.

 We also provide it as in-company online sessions – contact us to discuss your requirements.